sraphs/gdk/internal/website/content/howto/pubsub/publish.md

 ### In-Memory {#mem}

-The Go CDK includes an in-memory Pub/Sub provider useful for local testing.
+The GDK includes an in-memory Pub/Sub provider useful for local testing.
 The names in `mem://` URLs are a process-wide namespace, so subscriptions to the same name will receive messages posted to that topic.
 This is detailed more in the [subscription guide][subscribe-mem].